 Succession planning model

-Succession planning template
+Succession planning framework

 Preconditions for succession planning